Dentures & PartialsFrederick, MD

 Can you drink coffee with partial dentures?

 Avoid both gum and coffee because of their potential to stain dentures.
-Patients should avoid foods like nuts and seeds, as they may become lodged under the denture and cause irritation or discomfort.
+Patients should avoid foods like nuts and seeds, as they may wedge under the denture and cause irritation or discomfort.

 How is a partial denture held in place?

-Metal clasps are used to attached most types of partial dentures.
+Most types of partial dentures use metal clasps to attach to the teeth.
 These fit into the spaces between teeth by clipping onto the teeth on either side of the space.
-By preparing a slot in the crown of the supporting tooth, a connector can be inserted into the tooth to hold your denture in place.
+Dentists use a connector to hold your denture in place by preparing a slot in the crown of the supporting tooth.

 How long can you wear partial dentures?

-If cared for properly, a partial denture has a lifespan of 5-10 years.
-However, they may occasionally need adjusting because the aging process causes changes in your gum ridges and the underlying bone.
+If cared for properly, a partial denture has a lifespan of 5 to 10 years.
+However, the aging process causes changes in your gum ridges and jaw bone.
+So your dentures may need the occasional adjustment.

 Can you brush your dentures with toothpaste?

-It is common to assume that toothpaste is the best option for cleaning dentures.
-This is not true.
+Assuming that toothpaste is the best option for cleaning dentures is common.
+But it is not true because toothpaste is abrasive and can damage the dentures.
 Avoid brushing your dentures with toothpaste at all costs.
-Denture cleaner is a much safer alternative.
+Denture cleaner is a much safer alternative that will not scratch your dentures.

 How many hours a day should you wear partial dentures?

 Generally speaking, you should wear your dentures for at least eight hours each day.
 In order for your gums to rest, we recommend that you remove them at night.
-Taking them out will let you properly brush, floss, and eat.
+Taking them out will let you properly brush and floss your remaining teeth.

-At night, both partial and full dentures should be removed.
-This provides a much-needed relaxation period for your gums and jawbone.
+You should remove both partial and full dentures at night before going to bed.
+Removing them will provide much-needed relaxation for your gums and jaw bone.
 This is also an excellent opportunity to clean and sanitize your dentures!

 Can you eat normally with partial dentures?

-Yes, you absolutely can.
+Yes, you absolutely can eat normally using partial dentures.
 However, as you adjust to the unfamiliar feeling in your mouth, it can take a few weeks.
-It’s a good idea to temporarily restrict your diet to soft foods and recipes that don’t demand a lot of chewing and jaw activity.
+Only eat soft foods for now.
+Avoid foods that require a lot of chewing and using your jaw.